 This is a great place to get you started if you've never done yoga before.
 You're talking to the most inflexible, un-coordinated person ever and I can do these, so you're good to go!
 Enjoy and relax.

 One of the greatest things about yoga is that you can do it anywhere!
-Like, even in China, Poland, Haiti...
+Like, even in China, Uganda, Haiti...
 You get the picture.
 Click here to start your application to volunteer abroad with ILP.
 Because yoga on a beach in The Dominican Republic can't be beat.

 This pose is a great way for you to focus on your balance, stability and posture.
 It specifically strengthens your legs and ankles and stretches your legs, shoulders and chest.
 So, pretend like you're a warrior princess (duh) and get going on this easy pose!